samuelEze21/samuelEze21/README.md

 - 👋 Hi, I’m @samuelEze21
 - 👀 I’m interested in Software design & Architecture.
-I write Java, Python... and some Js, Go.
+I write Codes in Java, Typescript, Python.
+Currently Learning C# & Go.
-- 🌱 I’m currently building with architecture & System design, design Thinking, Frameworks for top languages.
+- 🌱 I Build with architecture & System design in mind.
+I apply design Thinking, Mvp design and build with top Frameworks of the lanaguages I work with.
-- 💞️ I’m looking to collaborate on projects I am passionate about, ideas, roles, big projects that i can learn on.
+- 💞️ Proven tech leader, builder, learner and system architect.
-- 📫 How to reach me :: email: nwabuezesamuel21@gmail.com
+- 📫 How to reach me :: email: nwabuezesamuel21@gmail.com, visit my website: samuelNwabueze.com

 <!---
 samuelEze21/samuelEze21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.